 - Complementary Comfort+ Seats (more leg room, free drinks, better snacks).

 - Regional upgrade certificates.
-Puts you to the front of the line for regional upgrades.
+While these rarely confirm before the flight, waitlisting a regional upgrade puts you to the front of the line for upgrading at the gate.
 This is great to use for flights where upgrades are most important to you.
 For example, I use these for flights of about 3 hours or longer.
 This is a choice benefit for Platinum and Diamond status.
 Upgrade certificates can be applied to both paid and award tickets.

 - Global upgrade certificates.
-Use these to upgrade from coach to premium select, or to business class on any flight when upgrade space is available.
-Delta will no longer confirm an upgrade in advance from cheap economy to Delta One business class.
-Instead, Delta will immediately upgrade you to Premium Select and then put you on the upgrade list to business class 24 hours before your flight.
+Use these to upgrade from economy to Premium Select, or from Premium Select to business class on any flight when upgrade space is available.
+When you upgrade from economy to Premium Select, Delta will put you on the business class (Delta One) upgrade list 24 hours before your flight.
 This is a choice benefit for Diamond status only.
 Upgrade certificates can be applied to both paid and award tickets.

 - Free award changes and cancellations.
 This used to be huge, but now all awards originating in North America are free to change or cancel for all members.
 With Platinum and Diamond status, that benefit extends to flights originating elsewhere.
 Requires Platinum or higher for free changes on awards originating outside of North America.